canonical/kyuubi-k8s-operator/docs/overview.md

 Charmed Apache Kyuubi K8s provides users with a JDBC-compliant endpoint which can be used by JDBC-compliant tools and analytics platforms to execute SQL queries on the Charmed Spark cluster.
 It is part of an open source, end-to-end, production-ready data platform on top of cloud native technologies provided by Canonical.

-Charmed Apache Kyuubi K8s is developed and supported by [Canonical](https://canonical.com/), as part of its commitment to provide open-source, self-driving solutions, seamlessly integrated using the Operator Framework Juju.
-Please refer to [Charmhub](https://charmhub.io/), for more charmed operators that can be integrated by [Juju](https://juju.is/).

 <!--
 # Navigation